toethan777/To-CNS-Lab-2023/README.md

 ## Just Lab One Things

-6) I chose to install the Notepad++ editor.
+I chose to install the Notepad++ editor.

-7) I was not able to get my personal Linux Desktop to run Vagrant due to VPN issues, and it simply was not useful for lab purposes, BUT IF I WERE TO it would be quite simple.
+I was not able to get my personal Linux Desktop to run Vagrant due to VPN issues, and it simply was not useful for lab purposes, BUT IF I WERE TO it would be quite simple.

 I use Manjaro Linux which uses the pacman repository, which is pretty hefty in software packages.
-I simply ran ```sudo pacman -S vagrant``` to install Vagrant.
+I simply ran ```sudo pacman -S vagrant``` to install Vagrant on my PC.
 I also tried a virtual machine of Debian, but it would be redundant to put a virtual machine inside a virtual machine... anyways,```sudo apt-get install vagrant``` to install Vagrant on Debian.